Understanding how to choose the right camera lens can be overwhelming, given the variety of lenses and models available.

 - Full-frame shooters will appreciate a 50-100mm prime lens, with an f/1.2-f/1.8 maximum aperture.

 - APS-C shooters will like a prime lens in the 35-70mm range, with an f/1.2-f/1.8 maximum aperture.

 Wide angle lenses are the cornerstone of landscape photography.
-Pretty much every professional landscape photographer carries a wide angle lens in their bag, and so it’s what I recommend you start with.
+Pretty much every professional landscape photographer carries a wide angle lens in their bag, so I recommend you start with it.

 Landscape photographers generally shoot using a tripod, so there’s no need for wide maximum apertures.
 And while you can get away with using a prime lens, zooms are much better for landscape photography.

 - Full-frame landscape shooters will like a zoom lens in the 15-36mm focal length range, with a maximum aperture of f/4.

 - APS-C landscape shooters will like a zoom lens in the 10-24mm focal length range, again with an f/4 maximum aperture.

 When doing street photography, you will want to keep your gear nice and compact.
 That way, you won’t attract attention while out shooting.
 You’ll also want a lens with a wide maximum aperture to deal with many different lighting scenarios.